felipe-lobel/lobel-portfolio/_projects/e-work-in-progress.md

     - title: The Role of Family Proximity in Location Choices and Labor Supply
       link:
-      byline: "with Hadar Aviv, Santiago Lacouture and Winnie van Dijk"
+      byline: "with Hadar Avivi, Santiago Lacouture and Winnie van Dijk"
       status:
       journal:
       presentation: University of Chicago, Bocconi, UEA Montreal 2025, LACEA 2025